Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Conclusions

 \section{Conclusions}

 We presented a highly efficient multigrid technique for solving a second order elliptic PDE with the HDG discretization.
 Both the multigrid technique and the HDG discretization are amenable to high throughput low memory environments like that provided by the KNL architecture; this was demonstrated by using thorough profiling and utilizing a roofline analysis (\cite{Williams_roof}).
 The HDG method has much of its computation localized due to the discontinuous nature of the solution technique.
 Moreover, the HDG method brings static condensation to DG methods, which significantly reduces the number of nonzeros in the discretization operator.
 This in turn means that less work is required for a linear solver to obtain solutions.
-Since the HDG method converges with optimal orders for all of the variables it approximates, a local element by element post-processing is available.
-A work precision diagram shows that for polynomial order $p\ge3$, the post-processing is always worth it, as it is both cheaper and more accurate than reconstructing the problem one polynomial degree higher.
+Since the HDG method converges with optimal orders for all of the variables it approximates, a local element by element postprocessing is available.

 Any iterative solver will require sparse matrix vector multiplication (matrix free or otherwise); including multigrid.
-Two different approaches were examined to perform sparse matrix vector multiplication: matrix based and matrix free.
+Two different approaches were examined for sparse matrix vector multiplication: matrix based and matrix free.
 For high order HDG, the matrix free technique better utilizes the resources available on the KNL, because of increased arithmetic intensity.
 In the high order regime, the matrix based technique requires a sparse matrix storage which increases time to solution.
 This is mainly because of additional assembly time, having a low arithmetic intensity, and erratic memory access patterns for sparse matrix vector multiplication.